ROBOTIS-GIT/emanual/docs/en/edu/dream/dream2-schoolset.md

 # [Quick Start](#quick-start)

 ROBOTIS DREAM II School Set comes with a "Comprehensive Program" in the controller that can make the robot move without downloading a program.
 This comprehensive program works for DREAM II Level 2 example robots.
 For DREAM II Level 3 examples, please download the individual program referring to the “Examples” tab below.

 `Caution` The comprehensive program in the controller will be overwritten when downloading a program.
 Therefore, you must download the program using [USB Downloader(LN-101)].
+{: .notice}

 ## [How to Play - Comprehensive Program](#how-to-play)